-Our AGM and Annual Event for Carers normally takes place in September and we are now inviting carers to book onto our 2018 Annual Event for Carers.
+Our AGM and Annual Event for Carers normally takes place in September and we were delighted to welcome around 200 unpaid carers and professionals from health and community services to our 2019 Annual Event for Carers.

 The event in Hatfield enabled carers to socialise and obtain information to help them in their caring role.
 Representatives from organisations such as HRJ Foreman Laws and Hertfordshire County Council, including its Money Advice Unit, were on hand to carers’ queries.